apetri/Notebooks/README.md

 Notebooks
 =========

-A collection of various python notebooks I worked on, to share with people
+A collection of various IPython notebooks I worked on, to share with people